flashwing-04/showtime-website-project-archive/content/ss23/master/m6-vamx/techstack.md

 {{<section title="Tech Stack">}}
 {{<image src="logos.png" alt="Alt text">}}

 * Within the **Unity game engine**, we developed the sound framework and built the VR test environment.
-It provided us with many build-in features for programming with sounds and was well suited for development with VR.
+It provided us with many built-in features for programming with sounds and was well suited for development with VR.
 * The **XR Interaction Toolkit** offered us all the basic functions for interaction in VR.
-With the help of input events and haptic feedback, we were able to make the minigames more interesting and created a good gaming experience.
+With the help of input events and haptic feedback, we were able to make the minigames more interesting and create a good gaming experience.
-* **FMod** has provided us with many more sound manipulation options in addition to the **Unity build-in sound system**.
+* **FMod** has provided us with many more sound manipulation options in addition to the **Unity built-in sound system**.
 Within FMod it is possible to edit individual sounds differently and integrate them into Unity.
-* **Unity Editor Scripting** Editor scripting in Unity allows you to create your own editing windows within Unity.
+* **Unity Editor Scripting**: Editor scripting in Unity allows you to create your own editing windows within Unity.
 It provides many additional UI elements that made editing sounds easier and more organized.
 * The **Oculus** software enables wireless as well as wired linking of the **Oculus Quest** with Unity.
 This connection is essential for real-time manipulation of the sound.
 * For version management of our project in Git, we used **GitHub**.
 It allowed us to work in parallel and secured our program code.
 * We used **Notion** as our project management tool.
 With Notion we were able to manage tasks, record the project status and document our development process.
-* We used **Discord** for internal communication and to record important links and informations.
+* We used **Discord** for internal communication and to record important links and information.

 {{</section>}}

 {{<section title="Future">}}

 VamX's basic idea was to be an interface for an AI that would automatically change the sound according to predefined criteria to achieve a requested result.
-The manual control would therefore  replaced by the AI.
+The manual control would therefore be replaced by the AI.
 This goal we considered in the development of VamX.

 {{</section>}}